CPC31320 Certificate III in Wall and Floor Tiling

 Entry Requirements

-Academic Requirements International students applying for this qualification either offshore or onshore will need satisfactory completion of the equivalent of Australian Year 11 or higher qualification.
+International students applying for this qualification either offshore or onshore will need satisfactory completion of the equivalent of Australian Year 10 or equivalent

 • Either a minimum IELTS test score of 6 or equivalent for direct entry into a VET course; or